awsdocs/amazon-route53-docs/doc_source/resolver.md

 To use inbound or outbound forwarding, you create a Resolver endpoint in your VPC\.
 As part of the definition of an endpoint, you specify the IP addresses that you want to forward inbound DNS queries to or the IP addresses that you want outbound queries to originate from\.
 For each IP address that you specify, Resolver automatically creates a VPC elastic network interface\.

-The following diagram shows the path of a DNS query from a DNS resolver on your network to Route 53 Resolver\.
+The following diagram shows the path of a DNS query from a DNS resolver on your network to Route 53 Resolver endpoints\.

-![\[Conceptual graphic that shows the path of a DNS query from a DNS resolver on your network to Route 53 Resolver.\]](http://docs.aws.amazon.com/Route53/latest/DeveloperGuide/images/Resolver-inbound-endpoint.png)
+![\[Conceptual graphic that shows the path of a DNS query from a DNS resolver on your network to Route 53 Resolver endpoints.\]](http://docs.aws.amazon.com/Route53/latest/DeveloperGuide/images/Resolver-inbound-endpoint.png)

 The following diagram shows the path of a DNS query from an EC2 instance in one of your VPCs to a DNS resolver on your network\.